 My favorite Maui memory would be the third time my family and I went there for vacation (from ‘Oahu).
 I was 13 years old and I got my first kiss on the beach!
 Now I live in Pennsylvania and love looking at all the beautiful pics you folks post of home.

-Well Mr. Gandalf and me had a lovely time there we did ,it was awful hot it was , that Mr. Steve McCarrot from Hawaii Six-0 met us at the airport he did he was a nice man he was him and Mr. Gandalf got some ironing boards they did and went to The North Shore ! .
+Well, Mr. Gandalf and I had a lovely time there we did, it was awful hot it was, that Mr. Steve McCarrot from Hawaii Six-0 met us at the airport he did he was a nice man he was him and Mr. Gandalf got some ironing boards they did and went to The North Shore!

-Poor Mr. Gandalf had to buy me he did ! we got on the aireolpane and came home we did!
+Poor Mr. Gandalf had to buy me he did!
+We got on the airplane and came home we did!